0xMati/Tech-Blog/Entra ID/Authentication/How Works Cloud Kerberos Trust.md

 - ✅ A properly configured **Entra ID Connect (Entra Connect)** must be in place
 - ✅ User objects must be **synchronized from on-premises Active Directory to Entra ID**
 - ✅ The **`msDS-KeyCredentialLink` attribute is not required** with Cloud Kerberos Trust, in contrast to Key Trust deployments
+> 🔍 This eliminates the sync delay that previously prevented immediate WHfB SSO after provisioning.

 > ⚠️ Users must have the following Microsoft Entra attributes populated through Microsoft Entra Connect for Cloud Kerberos Trust to work: